jeromewu/scan_rssi/README.md

-a simple bash script for getting rssi of each essid
+a simple bash script to scan and show rssi of each essid